First-degree prime ideals of composite extensions: First-Degree Prime Ideals

-\begin{defn} Let $\t \in \C$ be an algebraic integer.
+\begin{defn}[First-degree prime ideals] Let $\t \in \C$ be an algebraic integer.
 A non-zero prime ideal $\Ip$ of $\ZZ[\t]$ is called a \emph{first-degree prime ideal} if $\Norm(\Ip)$ is a prime integer. \end{defn} It is possible to give an explicit characterization of this particular family of ideals.

-\begin{thm}\textnormal{(\cite[p.58-59]{BLP})} Let $f \in \Z[x]$ be an irreducible monic polynomial and $\t \in \C$ one of its roots.
+\begin{thm}\textnormal{(\cite[pp. 58--59]{BLP})} Let $f \in \Z[x]$ be an irreducible monic polynomial and $\t \in \C$ one of its roots.
 Then, for every integer prime $p$ there is a bijection between

 and

 \end{thm}